ghackebeil/pybnb/doc/getting_started/index.rst

    node states should improve (or not be worse than) the bound for the parent node.
-Once the child bound is computed, if it is found to be worse than the bound from the parent node, then the branch-and-bound solver will issue a warning, as this is likely indicative of a programming error or other numerical issues.
+Once the child bound is computed, if it is found to be worse than the bound from the parent node then the branch-and-bound solver will issue a warning, as this is likely indicative of a programming error or other numerical issues.